Iowa City, Iowa: 2006 tornadoes

 Several businesses along Riverside Drive and Iowa Highway 1 were destroyed.
 The 134-year-old Saint Patrick's Catholic Church was heavily damaged only minutes after Holy Thursday Mass, with most of its roof destroyed.
-The building was ruled a total loss and has since been demolished.
+Declared a total loss, the building was subsequently demolished.
 The downtown business district as well as the eastern residential area and several parks suffered scattered damage of varying degrees.

 Additionally, several houses in the sorority row area were destroyed.
 The Alpha Chi Omega house was nearly destroyed, though no one was injured.
 The building was later razed.
 Cleanup efforts were underway almost immediately as local law enforcement, volunteer workers from all over the state, and Iowa City residents and college students worked together to restore the city.
 The total cost of damage was estimated at $12 million–$4 million of which was attributed to Iowa City and Johnson County property.